-Cytokines are small proteins that serve as messengers, transmitting higher-level signals and coordinating activities at the cellular level.
+Cytokines are small proteins that serve as messengers transmitting higher-level signals and coordinating activities at the cellular level.
 They are central to modulating the immune system and inflammatory response.
 There are two kinds of cytokines: pro-inflammatory (Pro-I) and anti-inflammatory (Anti-I).
-While Pro-I cytokines protect us by warding off acute perils, Anti-I cytokines keep us safe by allowing us to regenerate, thrive, and prepare us for battle with environmental enemies.
+While Pro-I cytokines protect us by warding off acute perils, Anti-I cytokines keep us safe by allowing us to regenerate and also prepare us for battle with environmental enemies.

-Both Pro-I and Anti-I cytokines are necessary for survival-one to defend against threat, the other for growth and regeneration.
-However, sustained elevations of Anti-I can destroy parts of the body and give rise to chronic mental and physical disease.
+Both Pro-I and Anti-I cytokines are necessary for survival.
+However, sustained elevations of Pro-I cytokines can destroy parts of the body and give rise to chronic mental and physical disease.
 In acute situations, levels of Pro-I may spiral out of control and cause failure of multiple organs.
-This is the cause of ARDS (adult respiratory distress syndrome), the most common cause of death from corona virus, which impedes the lungs from providing oxygen to the blood, resulting in a high mortality rate.
+This is the cause of ARDS (Adult Respiratory Distress Syndrome), the most common cause of death from coronavirus, which impedes the lungs from providing oxygen to the blood.